Owkin

-Owkin is a French-American artificial intelligence and biotech company that aims to identify new treatments, optimize clinical trials and develop AI diagnostics.
-The company uses multimodal patient data from academic institutions and hospitals to train its AI models for drug discovery, development, and diagnostics.
-Owkin has collaborated with pharmaceutical companies around the world to improve their therapeutic programs.
+Owkin is a French-American artificial intelligence and biotech company that builds agentic AI to analyze data, identify new treatments, optimize clinical trials and develop AI diagnostics.
+The company uses multimodal patient data from academic institutions and hospitals to train its AI models for data analysis, drug discovery, and drug development.
+Owkin collaborates with pharmaceutical companies around the world to improve their therapeutic programs.

 History

-Owkin was founded in Paris in 2016, by Thomas Clozel, a clinical research doctor and son of Jean-Paul and Martine Clozel founders of Swiss biotech Actelion, and Gilles Wainrib, a professor of Artificial Intelligence.
+Owkin was founded in Paris in 2016, by Thomas Clozel, a clinical research doctor and son of Jean-Paul and Martine Clozel founders of Swiss biotech Actelion, and Gilles Wainrib, a professor of artificial intelligence.

-Owkin has raised over $255 million and became a ‘unicorn’ – a startup valued at more than $1 billion – in November 2021 through a $180 million investment from French biopharma company Sanofi.
+Owkin has raised over $308 million, and became a ‘unicorn’ – a startup valued at more than $1 billion – in November 2021 through a $180 million investment from French biopharma company Sanofi.

 Technologies

 Agentic AI

 Owkin uses agentic AI to support biomedical research by helping scientists “explore, refine, and validate” hypotheses.
 Their AI uses a single natural language interface that allows scientists to interact conversationally with the scientific literature and their data.